vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 11 Isaacson, 1995, PhD, p.
 202.

-42 * Sources and Resources on Vaiśeṣikasūtra *

 Vaiśeṣika, and then Nyāyavatara, a Jaina treatise on logic\).
 12 T is a palm-leaf manuscript, and represents an independent recension and is located in the Kerala University Manuscripts Library, Trivandrum \(no 22615\).
 Like ‘A,’ ‘T’ also con-